MudPie27/IR-remote-controlled-WALL-E/README.md

 # Remote Controll WALL-E

 A WALL-E inspired remote control robot with moving arms and a mechanical door in it's body.
+BALL-D is the parody name I came up with.

 <img src="Images/WALLE2.jpg" width=800>